Hong Kong Grandparent & Multi-Generational Family Photographer

 Here are some recent photos from a session with one kid and six adults, which included three grandparents.
 Honestly 15 years ago I might not have taken this outdoor session, but now I love them.
 It was all about me opening up my mind a bit and becoming less rigid to be honest.
 I think my work is better for it.
 I know the grandparents love being at the sessions.
 Sometimes, if they are very elderly, they can join just for a portion of the session.
 (Not an issue with any of the people on this page however!)

 And of course I will post this shot of my parents with their six kids and six grandkids and various partners.
-They lived for their grandchildren.
+They are both gone, but lived for their grandchildren.

 Large extended family portrait featuring grandparents, six children, and grandchildren in Picton, Ontario.